 Most newer houses are in Master-Planned Communities.
 Master plans are typically family-friendly with an affordable neighborhood, a custom home high-end neighborhood, and everything in between.
 With a community center providing recreational activities, they encourage an active lifestyle for every member of the community.

 What are the Weekly Las Vegas Crime Statistics?

 Below there are links to reports about crime rates for the entire Las Vegas Valley.
 As you can see, crime is prevalent in the older areas of town with higher density housing.
 As you move away from the downtown area, crimes tend to be less violent.

 People have more cameras on their driveways and at their doors which deters crime.
 However, people also report more crimes because there is video proof.
 Murder is not common.
 Armed robbery is also rare.

-Link to the above crime report maps and enter an address or zip code to investigate further.
+On the above crime report maps, you can enter an address or zip code to investigate further.

 What are the Crime Statistics For Las Vegas For The Year?

 It’s obvious that there is a lot of celebrating, often with alcohol consumption taking place on The Strip.
 This leads to sexual assault reports twice the national average.
 People who lost money may look for crimes of opportunity.
 A lot of people using alcohol in a close proximity will have more assaults.